Thames sailing barge: Leeboards and rudder

 The leeboards are a distinguishing feature of wherries and Thames barges.
 They are needed to prevent lateral movement in the absence of a keel.
 On the Kathleen they were made of 3 in thick oak and strapped with seven iron straps.
-They weighed around 25 Lcwt were 18 ft long and had a 8 ft fan, They were pivotted from the gunwale, and dropped 5 ft below the hull.
+They weighed around 25 Lcwt were 18 ft long and had a 8 ft fan, They were pivoted from the gunwale, and dropped 5 ft below the hull.
 They were raised by means of two crab winches.
-Partially raised leeboards could be used as a means of steering, and in shallow waters, the barge could be pivotted on a leeboard that was being be dragged in the mud.
+Partially raised leeboards could be used as a means of steering, and in shallow waters, the barge could be pivoted on a leeboard that was being dragged in the mud.

 The rudder was attached to a 12 in square 11 ft oak rudderpost.
 The blade of the rudder was 7 ft 4 in wide made up of boards tapering from 12 in to 6 in.
 On older smaller vessels, there was a 12 ft long tiller.
 On a few vessels, ropes/chains and pulleys were attached to the rudder post and these lines passed round a drum with a conventional ships wheel- on the vast majority of barges, the rudder was attached to the wheel by an intentionally loose fitting worm screw gear.
 Some barges had an all metal ships wheel: this was known as the chaff cutter after the similar-looking agricultural tool.